skilesare/immortality/a_fresh_start/README.md

 In addition to using the inorganic level, the biological level began to use its own economy to evolve itself into a more and more adept engine for reproduction.
 The organic level used knowledge stored in DNA to accomplish this.

-A **bootstrap**  occurs when a new economy is produced that leverages the pre-existing economies to create a new and stable economy that itself can grow and change.
+A **bootstrap**  occurs when a system produces a new economy that leverages the pre-existing economies to create a new and stable economy that itself can grow and change.

 #### V. Two more bootstraps